Tosyyyaaa/AI-Tinkerers-Hack/README.md

 - **Catch the Place + Weather**: Pastes an event/venue link, Firecrawl extracts vibe metadata, and a single click on *Catch this Vibe* pushes the summary into the music pipeline (no camera required).

+## 🔐 Security Notes
+- Browser code never references third-party secrets; all keys live in server-only environment variables (`FIRECRAWL_API_KEY`, `WEATHERAPI_KEY`, etc.).
+- The frontend talks only to our Next.js API routes (`/api/generate-vibe-music`, `/api/extract-event`, `/api/weather`), which proxy outbound calls on the server and filter error payloads before returning to the client.
+- When keys are unset, the API routes return explicit 5xx errors instead of falling back to insecure defaults.

 ## 🔄 How the stack talks
 1. The UI captures a snapshot of room stats and interprets a vibe decision.